 While most of the native plants needed little special care to thrive, as the early farmers introduced crops such as corn, beans and squash they developed tools to make their cultivation tasks easier.
 The Great Oasis people made hoes from the shoulder blades of large mammal bones.
 The Glenwood people developed tools including bone hoes fastened to wooden handles and sickles made from the jawbones of deer.
 They used manos, a type of millstone, to grind corn and other seeds.
 Artifacts show the Mill Creek people possessed a wide variety of tools including bone fishhooks, awls, scraping tools, needles, mano, metate and elk horn dribbles.
 They made large hoes from the scapula (shoulder) of bison and used these to till the ground.

 Iowa has a long history rooted in agriculture.
 Modern farmers follow in the tradition of their ancestors.
 Even many of Iowa's native peoples knew the value of Iowa's rich soil.
 These early Iowans didn't know it, but their farming practices set the stage for many generations of farming in the land known as Iowa.
 They were just the first in a long line of people who thrived as farmers on the rich soils of Iowa.

-- The Iowa Heritage: A Guide for Teachers, Iowa Public Television, Johnston, IA.
+- The Iowa Heritage: A Guide for Teachers.
+Iowa Public Television, Johnston: Iowa, 1979.

 - Schwieder, Dorothy.
-Iowa Past to Present: The People and the Prairie.
-Ames, Iowa: Iowa State Press, 2002.
+Iowa: The Middle Land.
+Ames, Iowa: Iowa State University Press, 1996.